 Advertising ID Consortium:

-Universal IDs have been here for a while now.
-It started gaining popularity since the industry started shifting towards a privacy-concerned and cookie-less world.
-According to eMarketer, US advertisers will spend $2.6 billion on identity solutions by the end of 2022.
-From our point of view, Universal IDs help in the audience segmentation and can be a backbone for targeted advertising.
-But we still have to wait and see what happens when the cookies are dropped out of the browsers.
+From our point of view, universal IDs help in audience segmentation and can be a backbone for targeted advertising.
+But we still have to wait and see what happens when the cookies are dropped from the browsers.
 Have any questions?
 Let us know in the comments.